What is a spam complaint?

 Important: If a very large number of complaints, above 0.5%, are received your account will be locked automatically.
 You will not be able to send further campaigns until the problem is resolved.

-Most ISPs offer reporting facilities that allow their customers to mark emails they don't remember opting in for (or didn't opt in for) as spam.
-For example, pictured below is AOL's "SPAM" button to report anything considered junk mail.
+Most ISPs offer reporting facilities that allow their customers to mark emails they do not remember opting in for, or did not opt in for, as spam.

 When an email recipient clicks this button, AOL lets us know that one of our customers is potentially sending spam.

-- The recipient who made the spam complaint is immediately unsubscribed, meaning you will no longer be able to send campaigns to that individual.
+Note: Recipients who report your email as spam are immediately unsubscribed from your list, meaning you will no longer be able to send campaigns to that individual.

 What is an acceptable spam report number?

 Your goal should be zero.
 However, if your spam report number is less than 1 per 5,000 emails sent, then you are within today's industry norms.
 Industry norms will change over time and we will continue to keep you up-to-date.

 Why am I seeing mostly Outlook/Hotmail and Yahoo! complaints?

 It is normal to see most of the spam complaints in your reports coming from Yahoo! and Hotmail (or Outlook.com) because they are both the world's biggest email providers, and also the main providers using feedback loops.